 The principal change affects the courtyard at the rear of the building.
 The present arrangement is modern, largely a remodelling of 1993.
-Nothing survives of the 1830s garden with its semicircular conservatory, probably by Papworth.
+Nothing survives of the 1830s garden with its semi-circular conservatory, probably by Papworth.
 The first edition Ordnance Survey of 1872 shows a rear garden with a large semi-circular conservatory attached to the back of No. 13 Gloucester Gate Mews and covering about a quarter of the space.
 This lost layout likely dates from the 1870s.
-It was altered and the glasshouse removed circa 1900, and had certainly gone by the 1935 edition of the Ordnance Survey.- A link building along the whole of the south side of the courtyard was erected in two stages circa 1900 and circa 1950.- It is clearly shown on the 1962 Ordnance Survey and on an old survey plan was described as containing 'bedsits'.
-This early 20th-century link building was demolished in 1993 when the house underwent refurbishment.- It is proposed to rebuild it as a glazed link to form a new family room.- Pre-App advice from 28 September 2015 suggested that it should occupy the old footprint and line up with the rear projection of the Papworth part of the building (the 1993 dining room).- This advice has been complied with. -The roof is planned as a monopitch, at an angle suggested by the Daylight and Sunlight Consultant, so that the proposal meets BRE targets with respect to daylight and sunlight impact on the adjacent properties.- This new family room link building is therefore the resuscitation of a former building which once existed on the site, and the proposed elegant modern architectural treatment is described in Pre-App advice as a 'welcomed feature'.
+It was altered and the glasshouse removed circa 1900, and had certainly gone by the 1935 edition of the Ordnance Survey.
+A link building along the whole of the south side of the courtyard was erected in two stages circa 1900 and circa 1950.
+It is clearly shown on the 1962 Ordnance Survey and on an old survey plan was described as containing 'bedsits'.
+This early 20th-century link building was demolished in 1993 when the house underwent refurbishment.
+It is proposed to rebuild it as a glazed link to form a new family room.
+Pre-App advice from 28 September 2015 suggested that it should occupy the old footprint and line up with the rear projection of the Papworth part of the building (the 1993 dining room).
+This advice has been complied with.
+The roof is planned as a monopitch, at an angle suggested by the Daylight and Sunlight Consultant, so that the proposal meets BRE targets with respect to daylight and sunlight impact on the adjacent properties.
+This new family room link building is therefore the resuscitation of a former building which once existed on the site, and the proposed elegant modern architectural treatment is described in Pre-App advice as a 'welcomed feature'.

-The rear courtyard is to be remodelled and roofed over at subsidiary level to create a new lower-ground space underneath, lit from a lightwell on the north and west sides.- This will not impinge on the listed rear elevation, except for the addition of an iron balcony_a similar to those on nearby houses, outside the ground-floor drawing room window.- The raised floor of the back area will be treated as a garden with a predominance of grass lawn7 and some stone paving.
-This will maintain the amenity value of the back garden.- The raising of the floor of the rear courtyards of Georgian houses is a feature dating back to the 19th century in West London, especially in Mayfair and Marylebone.
+The rear courtyard is to be remodelled and roofed over at subsidiary level to create a new lower-ground space underneath, lit from a lightwell on the north and west sides.
+This will not impinge on the listed rear elevation, except for the addition of an iron balcony, similar to those on nearby houses, outside the ground-floor drawing room window.
+The raised floor of the back area will be treated as a garden with a predominance of grass lawn and some stone paving.
+This will maintain the amenity value of the back garden.
+The raising of the floor of the rear courtyards of Georgian houses is a feature dating back to the 19th century in West London, especially in Mayfair and Marylebone.
 There is therefore an historical precedent for the treatment of the rear space in listed buildings.

-The mews buildings are not listed.- Their demolition and rebuilding, therefore, raises no issues of special interest.- They will be rebuilt to the same two-storeyed scale as the existing, with a continuous pitched slate roof (at present only extant on half).- The elevation towards the mews will be of stock brick, with segmented arches to the sash windows and ground floor mews doors7 to improve on the current condition and match the adjoining mews houses which have been consistently rebuilt or refurbished in recent years by The Crown Estate.- It is considered that this will enhance the Conservation Area.- The mews elevation towards the new court/garden will be treated in the same 'green' way as the new glazed link building and trellis on the north wall to maintain a consistent modern approach.
+The mews buildings are not listed.
+Their demolition and rebuilding, therefore, raises no issues of special interest.
+They will be rebuilt to the same two-storeyed scale as the existing, with a continuous pitched slate roof (at present only extant on half).
+The elevation towards the mews will be of stock brick, with segmented arches to the sash windows and ground-floor mews doors to improve on the current condition and match the adjoining mews houses, which have been consistently rebuilt or refurbished in recent years by the Crown Estate.
+It is considered that this will enhance the Conservation Area.
+(The excavation of a plant room at basement level under the new mews building raises no historic buildings issues.)
+The mews elevation towards the new court/garden will be treated in the same 'green' way as the new glazed link building and trellis on the north wall to maintain a consistent, modern approach.